-At first glance, it seems easy to plan a weekend in San Diego.
-All you need is a hotel reservation, a quick look at an app or two and off you go.
-Some experts claim that poor planning and being impulsive can lead to big wins in life in general.
-That may be true, but if you apply that philosophy to planning your weekend getaway, you're not likely to experience those "WoW!" moments that you were hoping for.
+In fact, some experts say that kind of minimal preparation and being impulsive can lead to big wins in life in general.
+That may be true, but if you apply their philosophy to planning your San Diego weekend getaway, you may not experience those "Wow!" moments that you were hoping for.

-Read on, and you'll find out first whether San Diego is a place you will enjoy visiting, then get all the tips and insights that can help you have a weekend that you'll be bragging about for months.
+This guide is designed to help you get the most of your escape, with all the tips and insights you need to have a weekend that you'll be bragging about for months.

-If you want to get an idea of what San Diego is like, take a quick look at these pictures of their gorgeous beaches and then check out downtown.
+If you don't know what San Diego looks like, take a quick look at these pictures of their gorgeous beaches and then check out downtown.

-It's also a great place for beach-lovers.
+It's also an excellent place for beach-lovers.
 Shoppers like to go bargain-hunting in nearby Tijuana.

-San Diego is also a great place for water sports, where you can play in the ocean or a large city park full of bays and lagoons.
+San Diego is also a great place for water sports, where you can play in the ocean or spend the day in a large city park full of bays and lagoons.

 Best Time to Go to San Diego

-May and June may also bring lots of coastal fog that can linger all day long.
+May and June may also bring lots of coastal fog (sometimes called June Gloom) that can linger all day long.

 The annual Comic-Con convention draws so many people that it's nearly impossible to get a hotel room.
 Check their dates and avoid them if you can.